 - Dealing with the leaders of Turkey, Saudi Arabia and most other Arab countries

 By contrast, President Obama threatened airstrikes but failed to execute them when it became clear that Syria had crossed that line.
 Many Syrian immigrants appreciate Trump’s actions against Syria’s regime.
 Some Muslims also view Obama’s cooperation with Iran despite Iran’s clear support of Islamist groups negatively.
-Many Iranians who emigrated for political reasons and Arab-Americans thus appreciate Trump’s tougher stance.
+Many Arab-Americans and Iranians who emigrated for political reasons thus appreciate Trump’s tougher stance.
 And they view a vote for Biden as a vote for Obama’s policies.

 Some Muslims even commend Trump for what they perceive as his success in moving the Middle East toward peace.
 These Muslims are Palestine-fatigued and simply want a pragmatic solution that lets them get on with their lives.